Chapter 34 – Accidents

 (Amended 7/95; 9/97; 2/99; 7/02; 7/07; 8/12; 4/13; 7/22/20)

 The following instructions set forth University procedures for handling cases in accordance with the Iowa Workers' Compensation Law.

-- The injured staff member should report immediately to his or her supervisor; or, in the case of an emergency, go directly to the emergency room at The University of Iowa Hospitals and Clinics.
-University employees are required to use the UI Occupational Health Clinic in North Liberty for treatment of non-emergency work-related injuries and illnesses.
-As soon as possible after the injury, the staff member should communicate the information regarding the injury to his or her supervisor, or, if unable to do so, request that hospital authorities relate such information.
+- The injured staff member should report immediately to their supervisor; or, in the case of an emergency, go directly to the emergency department at the University of Iowa Hospitals & Clinics.
+University employees are required to use the UI Occupational Health Clinic in Coralville for treatment of non-emergency work-related injuries and illnesses.
+Employees working outside of the Iowa City area should use an approved facility from the treatment locations list on the UI Workers’ Compensation website.
+As soon as possible after the injury, the staff member should communicate the information regarding the injury to their supervisor, or, if unable to do so, request that hospital authorities relate such information.

 - A First Report of Injury (FROI) should be completed by the employee or by the employee's supervisor at HR Employee Self Service within 24 hours of the illness or injury.
 It is the obligation of the supervisor or a departmental designee to promptly notify the Benefits Office when the injured employee is missing time from work because of the injury.
 The UI Occupational Health Clinic will not do this, and Patient Status Reports alone are not sufficient notification.
 Any change in missed-time status, such as return to restricted work duties or a return to full duties, should be reported to the Benefits Office as well.